aluzardo/best-quotes-from-websummit/README.md

 12. "You are making a revolution...
 You are the transformers" - Marcelo Rebelo de Sousa
 13. "Imagination is the most positive knowledge.
 The Robotics can’t do that" - Ben Goertzel
 14. "Create your culture, the culture of empowerment.
 Be much more open, not loneliness.
 Creating a team, not to feel that you’re best in everything" - Gillian Tans
+15. "My four words, 'keys to success': Gamble, cheat, lie, and steal,

+Gamble: Gamble your best shot in life.
+Dare to take risks.
+Life has got to be a great adventure — and it is,

+Cheat: Cheat those who would have you be less than you are.
+Surround yourself with positive people, uplifting people, people who want to see you do well.
+Turnaround and help them, and you're truly a champion.

+Lie: Lie in the arms of those that you love.
+Hey, when it comes right down to it, that's all we've got is one another.
+Never take the love that you give, or the love that you receive for granted.

+And finally, steal.
+Steal every moment of happiness.
+Live everyday as if it was your last, because we never know when that day is going to come." - Caitlyn Jenner